Pattern Day Trading Rules Explained

 Does My Broker Allow Pattern Day Trading?

-Any US broker that is regulated by FINRA will implement the pattern day trading rule.
-There is no such rule in Europe, Asia or Australia.
-This includes brokers such as Questrade, eToro, and Robinhood.
-It is a legal requirement that they manage PDT on their platform.
 You can avoid the rule by reducing the volume of day trades you exercise in a given period.
-You can also speak to your broker about how to disable and avoid pattern day trading warnings on Robinhood, for example.
+You can also speak to your broker about how to disable and avoid pattern day trading warnings, for example.

 What Happens If You Pattern Day Trade?

-If the pattern day trading recognition software concludes you have met the threshold, you will be asked to deposit more capital into your account.
+Under the older system, if the pattern day trading recognition software concludes you have met the threshold, you may be asked to deposit more capital into your account.
 Once you have done this, you can continue to trade as normal.
-If you do not, you will be restricted to closing trades only.
+If you do not, you may be restricted to closing trades only.
+Under the newer framework, brokers will instead monitor for intraday margin deficits.

 Does The Pattern Day Trading Apply For Forex?